nautobot/nautobot/nautobot/docs/models/extras/dynamicgroup.md

 !!! important
   It is not possible to perform a nested update of `children` when updating a new Dynamic Group.
 You must use the endpoint for creating Dynamic Group Memberships as explained below under [Updating or Deleting Child Groups](#updating-or-deleting-child-groups).

-Updating or deleting Dynamic Group is done by sending a request to the detail endpoint for that object.
+Updating or deleting a Dynamic Group is done by sending a request to the detail endpoint for that object.

 A Dynamic Group may be updated using `PUT` or `PATCH` (for a partial update) requests.
 A `PUT` request requires the entire object to be updated in place.
 For example if you wanted to update the `name` and the `slug` together, leaving every other field with their current values as provided: